Perpetrator Reformation

-For this, I’m going to carefully define a perpetrator of violence, aka an abuser, as someone who knows that they are harmful, but keep doing it anyway.
+For this, I’m going to carefully define a perpetrator of violence, aka an abuser, as ‘someone who knows that they are harmful, but keep doing it anyway‘, or ‘someone who doesn’t know and can’t learn‘.
 In contrast, people who are ignorant will improve upon finding out that they are doing harm.
 You have likely told the person of the consequence of what they do – the abuser will either pretend incomprehension despite your best efforts to explain it, be indifferent to your pain, or blame you and anyone else for their actions.
 The abuser may pretend to “do better”, sometimes for weeks, but will then fall back to the same harmful behaviour rapidly.
+Importantly, they don’t change, despite your best and objectively fair efforts.

 Can the abuser change?